 The floating garden.
 The island of eternal spring.
 The garden island.
 Madeira has many names, each one conferring an almost magical beauty on this little European outpost.
 From Reid’s Palace, A Belmond Hotel, explore this island’s sea-swept beauty.

-It’s the delights of nature that draw many to the island.
+The delights of nature draw many to Madeira.
 For the best views, take the winding road up to Pico de Arieiro.
 The mountain air is incredibly clean, so breathe deeply and soak up the surroundings.
-Levada walks are a great way to explore; travel through lush emerald forests and enchanting valleys to the heart of Madeira.
-Monte Palace Tropical Garden wows with exotic flora and serene Japanese gardens.
-Take the cable car up and ride back into town on a traditional wooden toboggan.
+If the conditions are right, you’ll be standing above the clouds and feeling on top of the world.

 If you crave nostalgia, climb aboard our replica of Columbus’ Santa Maria.
 With the sails hoisted high and crew rushing about the rigging, you’ll feel like you’ve journeyed back in time.
 Make sure to keep an eye out for bottlenose dolphins and pilot whales swimming beside the ship.

 No visit to Madeira would be complete without sampling the island’s most eminent export.
 The 200-year-old Blandy’s Wine Lodge offers excellent tours and tastings.
 You can even have cases of fine Madeira wine shipped home.